Dorcastunmise/Interview-training/README.md

 Although a <div> is used to encapsulate multiple routes inside the Router.
 The ‘switch’ keyword is used when you want to display only a single route to be rendered amongst the several defined routes.
 The <switch> tag when in use matches the typed URL with the defined routes in sequential order.
 When the first match is found, it renders the specified route.
 Thereby bypassing the remaining routes.

 48. Why do we need a Router in React?
 A Router is used to define multiple routes and when a user types a specific URL, if this URL matches the path of any ‘route’ defined inside the router, then the user is redirected to that particular route.
-So basically, we need to add a Router library to our app that allows creating multiple routes with each leading to us a unique view.
+So basically, we need to add a Router library to our app that allows creating multiple routes with each leading to us a unique view

-1
-2
-3
-4
-5
 <switch>
     <route exact path=&rsquo;/&rsquo;&nbsp;component={Home}/>
     <route path=&rsquo;/posts/:id&rsquo; component={Newpost}/>